Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 42 - Minting NFTs and Building an NFT Marketplace like OpenSea/42.01 What You'll Build - A Website to Mint, Buy and Sell NFTs/README.md

 ### The Uniqueness of Digital Art

 Consider the Mona Lisa in the Louvre.
 No matter how perfect a replica is, it cannot be the original Mona Lisa.
 Similarly, NFTs represent unique digital artworks that cannot be duplicated or sold as originals.

+### The NFT Craze and Mainstream Adoption

+NFTs have surged in popularity recently.
+For instance, Christie's auction house sold a digital art collection called "Everydays" by Beeple for over 69 million U.S. dollars.
+This collection consisted of a piece created every day for 5,000 days, showcasing the scale and value of NFTs.

+### Building an NFT Marketplace

+As developers, we can create platforms where users can mint, list, and sell NFTs.
+One of the largest existing marketplaces is OpenSea, where NFTs are bought and sold, often at high prices.